-• Peter Pan thinks he is under the care of the hospital about another medical problem.
+He says he thinks he is under the care of the hospital about another medical problem.
 Who did he see last at the hospital?
 Can you find a hospital letter?

-Consultation entry
+Consultation Entry

-- Today, you review Peter Pan's depression.
-He was started on Sertraline only 1 month ago and has already seen a big improvement.
+Today, you review his depression.
+He was started Sertraline only 1 month ago and has already seen a big improvement.
 He still has low moments but has many good ones now.
-He no longer has the fleeting suicidal ideation which he had before.
-He has noticed he is going out a lot more, is generally happier, eating better and his concentration at work has improved.
+He no longer has fleeting suicidal ideation which he had before.
+He has noticed he is going out a lot more, generally happier, eating better and concentration at work has improved.
 Friends have noticed this too.

-Mental State Examination: well kempt, euthymic, good eye contact.
+Mental State Examination: looks Euthymic.
+Good eye contact.
 Today, you have checked his understanding of depression.
-You plan to review him again in 3 weeks' time.
-In the meantime, he should continue Sertraline 50mg od and to engage in enriching activities like socialising with friends.
-You also think he would benefit from doing a CBT workbook, so you print him one off.
-Please can you write up this consultation in his record. - Remember to organise and structure what you write.
+Your plan is that you think he would benefit from doing a CBT workbook together on 'noticing extreme and unhelpful thinking' and so you print him one off.
+He should continue Sertraline 50mg od.
+He should continue to engage in the nourishing activities in his life like socialising with friends.
+You will review again in 3 weeks' time.

+Please can you write up this consultation in his records.

+o Remember to organise and structure what you write.
 Keep the record concise.